davidobrien1/project-iris-data/README.md

 It is widely used in data analytics as it is a relatively simple data set and there is a strong relationship between the measurements and species and various machine learning models can accurately predict the spcies given the measurements.

+### Investigating a Data Set

+Investigating a data set entails a number of things.
+A starting point would be to list a number of questions that need to be answered.
+These could lead to subsequent questions which would further drill down into the data set.
+Having these questions prepared will provide a structure for the data analysis.
+Being able to analyse the different subsets of the data will provide further insight if required.

+The data set must be accurate and you should be able to deal with any blank information or results that may skew any recommendations.
+It must also contain enough information to enable useful data analysis results.

+The data set should be described, explaining what it contains, how the data was collected and any concerns you might have with the data.
+Summary statistics of the data should be obtained.

+The code used in this project uses different methods of python language to investigate the Iris data set.

 ### Summary Statistics of the Data Set

 The table below shows some summary statistics of the Iris Data set.
 This information was obtained by running the code in the file projectiris.py